reeflective/team/README.md

   tools' users and developers.
-- Ensure the **full, secure and reliable authentication of all team clients and servers' interactions**, by using certificate-based communication encryption and user authentication, _aka_ a "zero-trust" model.
+- Ensure the **full, secure and reliable authentication of all team clients and servers' interactions**, by using certificate-based communication encryption and user authentication, _aka_ "zero-trust" model.
 Related and equally important, ensure the various team toolset interfaces provide for easy and secure usage of their host tools.
 - **Accomodate for the needs of developers to use more specific components**, at times or at points, while not hampering on the working-by-default aspects of the team client/server toolset.
 Examples